Same-day Appointments Book Online Call to book 201.523.9590 MENU

 Beating Coccydynia at Home

 You can beat Coccydynia at home with self-care measures such as avoiding sitting for long periods, applying warm and cold compresses to your lower back, and taking OTC painkillers such as ibuprofen.
-If your pain does not improve with home remedies, contact a spine specialist near me as soon as possible.
+If your pain does not improve with home remedies, contact a spine specialist at our pain treatment center as soon as possible.

 The Spine & Rehab Group